syncfusion-content/flutter-docs/Flutter/maps/legend.md

 <b>Using SfMapsTheme</b>

-You can also customize the below appearance of the legend using the `SfMapsThemeData.toggledShapeColor`, `SfMapsThemeData.toggledShapeStrokeColor` and `SfMapsThemeData.toggledShapeStrokeWidth` properties.
+You can also customize the below appearance of the legend.

-* **toggledShapeColor** - Used to change the color for the toggled legend item's icon and it's shape.
+* **Toggled shape color** - Change the color for the toggled legend item's icon and it's shape using the `SfMapsThemeData.toggledShapeColor` property.
-* **toggledShapeStrokeColor** - Used to change the stroke color which applies to the toggled legend item's shape.
+* **Toggled shape stroke color** - Change the stroke color which applies to the toggled legend item's shape using the `SfMapsThemeData.toggledShapeStrokeColor` property.
-* **toggledShapeStrokeWidth** - Used to change the stroke width which applies to the toggled legend item's shape.
+* **Toggled shape stroke width** - Change the stroke width which applies to the toggled legend item's shape using the `SfMapsThemeData.toggledShapeStrokeWidth` property.

 N> You must import the `theme.dart` library from the [`Core`](https://pub.dev/packages/syncfusion_flutter_core) package to use [`SfMapsTheme`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfMapsTheme-class.html).